- 75g coconut oil, plus extra for greasing

 Prep: 15 mins | Cook: 40-45 mins

 1. Preheat your oven to 180°C/Fan 160°C/Gas 4.
 Grease a 900g loaf tin with a little coconut oil and line the base with baking parchment.
 Set aside.

 2. Tip the buckwheat and plain flour into a large mixing bowl, then add the baking powder and a good pinch of sea salt.
 Add the cinnamon and mixed spice.
 Crush the cardamom pods with the back of a spoon, then crush the black seeds in a pestle and mortar or in a small bowl with the end of a jam jar or rolling pin.
 Add to the bowl.
 Whisk everything together (you can use a fork) to mix.

 3. Add 75g coconut oil to a food processor, then pour in the oat drink and maple syrup.
 Crack in the eggs and scoop in the roasted and mashed pumpkin or squash.
 Whizz till combined and smooth.
 No food processor?
 Just mash the squash in a big bowl, the beat in the rest of the ingredients with a wooden spoon till combined.

-5. Tip: This bread is great for using up wedges of leftover squash.
-If you want to roast some squash to make the bread, start by preheating your oven to 200°C/Fan 180°C/Gas 6.
+This bread is great for using up wedges of leftover squash, but if you want to roast some squash to make the bread, start by preheating your oven to 200°C/Fan 180°C/Gas 6.
 Halve an 800g-1 kg butternut squash or slice 1 kg other squash or pumpkin into wedges.
 Scoop out the seeds.
 Pop the squash on a baking tray, slide into the oven and roast for 30-45 mins, till very tender and a little charred.
-Leave to cool (if you can roast the squash the night before, it will be perfect for this recipe the following day) then weigh out the roast squash and follow the recipe.
+Leave to cool (if you can roast the squash the night before, it will be perfect for this recipe the following day), then weigh out the roast squash and follow the recipe.

 7. Make It Vegan